massachusettsCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How do I Find Inmate Death Records in Massachusetts?

 Anyone looking for inmate death records in Massachusetts may contact the facility (prison or jail) where the death took place.
-Just as there are no specific processes provided to the public on obtaining these records, the law and administrative policies of law enforcement/corrections agencies do not outline any eligibility criteria.
+Just as no specific processes are provided to the public on obtaining these records, the law and administrative policies of law enforcement/corrections agencies do not outline any eligibility criteria.

 How do I Conduct a Federal Prison Inmate Search?

 Searches for a federal inmate may be conducted with the Inmate Locator provided by the Federal Bureau of Prisons (BOP).
-Any inmate that was imprisoned from 1982 to present in a federal penitentiary may be found with the inmate’s name or BOP, FBI, DCDC, or INS number.
-The result of a search yields an inmate’s name, BOP register number, age, race, gender, projected release date, and current location in a prison facility.
+Any inmate imprisoned from 1982 to the present in a federal penitentiary may be found with the inmate's name or BOP, FBI, DCDC, or INS number.
+The search results yield an inmate's name, BOP register number, age, race, gender, projected release date, and current location in a prison facility.
 Older records of inmates from 1982 and earlier are obtainable from the National Archives and Records Administration (NARA) website.

 How Long Does it Take For An Inmate's Information to Be Published in Massachusetts Inmate Locator?